Healthy Children

 Definitions: Four-year adjusted cohort graduation rate (percentage of students who graduate within four years, including adjustments for student transfers).

-Footnotes: The year listed is the second half of the school year; for example, 2012 refers to the 2011-2012 school year.
-Data for all school systems are now listed separately.
-For counties with one school system, the data have not changed.
-For counties with more than one school system, search for each “School District” in the county .
-For data by specific schools, go to http://www.gosa.georgia.gov.
+Footnotes: The year listed is the second half of the school year; for example, 2016 refers to the 2015-2016 school year.
+Data for all school systems are listed separately.
+For counties with more than one school system, search for each “School District” in the county.
+If the denominator is less than 10 students, data are not presented in tables, graphs, or downloaded data sets.
+For data by specific schools, go to https://gosa.georgia.gov/.
+N.A.: Data Not Available, S: Data Suppressed indicates that there were 4 or fewer events on which rates would be based.

 Teens who are high-school dropouts, ages 16-19 (Number & Percent)